yash-deshpande24/yash-deshpande24/README.md

-## 👋 Hi, I'm Yash Deshpande

-### 💻 Full-Stack Developer | Backend Engineer | DevOps Enthusiast

-I'm a passionate developer focused on building scalable backend systems & clean APIs.
-I love working with **Node.js, PostgreSQL, MongoDB, Docker**, and exploring **Cloud & DevOps**.

-🎓 MCA Graduate
-⚙️ Building School/College ERP backend
-🚀 Learning Cloud • Docker • CI/CD • Microservices
+## About Me
+---
+Hi, I'm Dhiraj Deshmukh, a passionate DevOps Engineer interested in cloud computing, automation, and building scalable applications.
+I am also a recent Electronics and Telecommunication Engineering graduate.

 ---